What can you do to achieve a better physical balance in life? How do you restore your own balance?

 Previous blogs have shown two patterns that don't help pain, cross your boundaries or avoid too much.
 You could also compare these patterns with exertion and relaxation.
 When crossing boundaries the effort is too great, when avoiding it there can be too much relaxation.
 The balance is disturbed as it were.
 If the alarm system in our brain works well, most people seek relaxation at the right moment or make a physical effort.
 This often happens automatically, because we feel that it is better to stand up and move, or just take a break.

 The disturbed physical balance

-- What activity you do
+- Which activity you are doing

-- At what time of day
+- At which time of the day

-- Whether this was an in or relaxing activity
+- Whether this was an in- or relaxing activity